portfolio size effect

 Right before you retire, you have the most to lose!

-Think about it… early on in your investing career, you only have a small amount of money at risk, and you have a considerable amount of human capital.
+Think about it… early on in your investing career, you have only a small amount of money at risk and a considerable amount of human capital.

 asset allocation during deaccumulation